Josh Shaw (defensive back): Professional career

+Pre-draft

-Shaw received an invitation to the NFL combine and completed all of the required combine and positional drills.
+Shaw received an invitation to the NFL Combine and completed all of the required combine and positional drills.
 On March 11, 2015, Shaw participated at USC's pro day and performed positional drills.
 He was ranked the 11th best cornerback in the draft by NFLDraftScout.com and was ranked the 12th best cornerback by NFL analyst Mike Mayock.

 Cincinnati Bengals

 On May 2, 2015, the Cincinnati Bengals selected Shaw in the fourth round with the 120th pick of the 2015 NFL draft.
 He signed with the Bengals on May 18, 2015.
 Shaw played 15 games in his rookie year with 15 tackles and one pass defended.

 During the season opener against the New York Jets on September 11, 2016, Shaw made a game-sealing interception.
 It was the first interception of his career, leading to a 23–22 victory.

 On September 1, 2018, Shaw was placed on injured reserve.
 He was released on September 6, 2018.